-Thermodynamic perturbation theory [50, 51, 52, 53] may be applied to systems that undergo a phase transition.
-It was shown [54] that certain conditions are necessary in order that the application of the perturbation does not change the qualitative features of the phase transition.
-Usually, the shift in the critical temperature are determined to two orders in the perturbation parameter.
-Let us consider here the perturbation method [54] very briefly.
+Thermodynamic perturbation theory50-53 may be applied to systems that undergo a phase transition.
+It was shown54 that certain conditions are necessary in order that the application of the perturbation does not change the qualitative features of the phase transition.
+Usually, the shift in the critical temperature is determined to two orders in the perturbation parameter.
+Let us consider here the perturbation method54 very briefly.

-In paper [54] authors considered a system with Hamiltonian H_0 , that undergoes a phase transition at critical temperature T_C^0 .
-The task was to determine for what class of perturbing potentials Vwill the system with Hamiltonian $H_0 + V$ have a phase transition with qualitatively the same features as the unperturbed system.
-In their paper authors [54] studied that question using thermodynamic perturbation theory [50, 51, 52].
-They found that an expansion for the perturbed thermodynamic functions can be term by term divergent at the critical temperature T_C^0 for a class of potentials V. Under certain conditions the series can be resummed, in which case the phase transition remains qualitatively the same as in the unperturbed system but the location of the critical temperature is shifted.
+In the Ref.
+54, authors considered a system with Hamiltonian H_0 that undergoes 7 a phase transition at critical temperature T_C^0 .
+The task was to determine for what class of perturbing potentials V will the system with Hamiltonian $H_0 + V$ have a q phase transition with qualitatively the same features as the unperturbed system.
+In 10 their paper, the authors54 had studied that question using thermodynamic pertur-11 bation theory.^{50-52} They found that an expansion for the perturbed thermodynamic 12 functions can be term-by-term divergent at the critical temperature T_C^0 for a class 13 of potentials V. Under certain conditions the series can be resummed, in which case 14 the phase transition remains qualitatively the same as in the unperturbed system 15 but the location of the critical temperature is shifted.
+16

-The starting point was the partition function Z_0 for a system whose Hamiltonian is H_0
+17 The starting point was the partition function Z_0 for a system whose Hamiltonian 18 is H_0 ,

-$$Z_0 = \operatorname{Tr} \exp(-H_0\beta). \tag{47}$$
+$$Z_0 = \operatorname{Tr} \exp(-H_0\beta) \,. \tag{47}$$